yoedtos/cargotracker/README.md

 ![Integration Test with Arquillian WildFly Embedded Container](https://github.com/hantsy/cargotracker/workflows/it-with-arq-wildfly-embedded/badge.svg)

 > **This is my personal fork of [eclipse-ee4j/cargotracker](https://github.com/eclipse-ee4j/cargotracker), some features planned to sync to the upstream project is in progress.**
->

 > For the detailed introduction to this project, go to the original project website: https://eclipse-ee4j.github.io/cargotracker/.

-Follow the following steps to try it in your local system.
+Follow the following steps to try it on your local system.

-## Building  the project

-### Prerequisites
+## Prerequisites

 * Java 11
 * Apache Maven 3.8.1
 * Git
 * Docker
 * [Payara 5](https://www.payara.fish/downloads/) or [WildFly](https://www.wildfly.org)

+## Building and Running the Application

 ### Preparing a Running Postgres Database